The Unspoken Truth about Divination Cards

 Getting Called Out By Divination Cards

-Overall, our spirit teams will more than likely project their messages to us in a gentle and loving manner.
-It's only when we ignore - repeatedly - those messages that, while still loving, they may become more pointed.
+Overall, our spirit teams will likely convey their messages to us in a gentle and loving manner.
+It's only when we ignore those messages repeatedly that, while still loving, they may become more pointed.

 Divination cards open up a means of getting the point across in the way of a head slap.
 When we think of them that way - especially if we're a bit put off by traditional Tarot cards, as I have been - perhaps they'll be more like that friend who always says what needs saying.